0xDarioSanchez/ETHG25/sponsors/Blockscout.md

    4.1.
 Developers can debug and audit contract behavior easily through Blockscout’s verified source views.
    4.2.
 Users gain confidence through **full traceability** of every escrow, payment, and dispute decision.

+## Dynamic Multi-Marketplace Support

+Lancer operates as a **contract factory**, enabling users to deploy their own marketplaces directly from the `LancerFactory` contract.
+Each new marketplace automatically becomes visible and verifiable through the same Blockscout instance — without requiring any extra setup.

+Because Blockscout indexes all contracts deployed on the same network, every new marketplace inherits **instant transparency** and **public accessibility**.
+From the Lancer frontend, users and creators can open direct “View on Blockscout” links for their own deployed contracts, ensuring that trust and traceability scale seamlessly with ecosystem growth.

+This approach transforms the Blockscout instance into a **shared transparency layer** for all marketplaces deployed within Lancer.

 ## Why This Integration

 Lancer’s integration showcases Autoscout’s potential as a **fast and flexible explorer launchpad** for any EVM-based ecosystem.